Why Real Talk About Women’s Sexuality is Important

 “Some of your articles are a little over the top don’t ya think?” he said.
 “You don’t see articles in Men’s Health about anal sex…”

 A recent conversation with a man who had been reading the articles I write and publish on women’s sexuality convinced me that it’s time to clarify why I started Locker Room Talk, and why She Explores Life doesn’t shy away from publishing articles about women’s sexuality and taboo sex topics that affect nearly ALL women.

 Admittedly, I’ve been nervous about writing and publishing outspoken, honest articles on women’s sexuality.
 I’m fully aware that many of the topics we tackle, that share what women are really saying behind closed doors, are considered “dirty” or “too kinky” for a mainstream publication.

 Even (and perhaps unsurprisingly) Facebook has refused to boost some of our articles because of their “explicit content.”
-And Google Ads won’t event run ads on this article!
+And Google Ads won’t even run ads on this article!
 But this is exactly why columns like Locker Room Talk—and articles like the ones that appear in it—need to be written.
-I firmly believe that women’s sexuality, needs to become mainstream if women ever hope to attain equality.
+I firmly believe that women’s sexuality needs to become mainstream if women ever hope to attain equality.

 The Modern Day Sex Column & Missionary Position

 A quick perusal of the Men’s Health “Sex, Dating & Women” section reaffirmed my belief in the need for more real, raw articles about women’s sexuality written by women.
 Filled with a plethora of stories like one claiming to reveal sexual positions that “guarantee her orgasm,” only to serve up a couple of variations on the snooze-worthy, male-oriented missionary position, it’s clear to me that the folks at Men’s Health (and many, many other mainstream publications) are still pandering to a population that isn’t quite ready to allow women to step into and own their sexual power.